Best of

 1 Harbour Square 38th Floor.

 Don Alfonso 1890 could be considered something of a Michelin nepo baby.
 After all, the fine dining spot is the first North-American outpost of the legendary Michelin-starred restaurant on Italy’s Amalfi Coast.
-However, this one-star restaurant’s chutzpah isn’t just inherited.
-The menu at this fancy dining spot is every bit as lofty as its location at the top of the Westin Castle.
-Dishes look like works of art and you may not be entirely sure which part to eat, but every bite of eel gelato, sturgeon and aged risotto tastes incredible.
+However, this one-star restaurant’s success isn’t just inherited.
+The menu at this fancy dining spot is every bit as lofty as its location at the top of The Westin Harbour Castle.
+Dishes look like works of art and you may not be entirely sure which part to eat, but every bite of eel gelato, sturgeon caviar and aged risotto tastes incredible.

 donalfonsotoronto.com